 grant munroe, founder

 Grant is the founder and director of Woodbridge Farm's residency, classes, and reading series.
-His fiction, essays, interviews, humor, and reviews have appeared in several U.S. and Canadian outlets, including The Walrus, One Story, Globe and Mail, Los Angeles Review of Books, Toronto Star, Literary Hub, The Rumpus, Literary Review of Canada, McSweeney's Internet Tendency, and more.
+His fiction, essays, interviews, humor, and reviews have appeared in several U.S. and Canadian outlets, including The Walrus, One Story, Globe and Mail, Los Angeles Review of Books, Toronto Star, Literary Hub, The Rumpus, National Post, Literary Review of Canada, McSweeney's Internet Tendency, and more.
 He's a graduate of New York University's Creative Writing Program in Fiction.